Morez-Momeni/Network-Connection-Monitor/README.md

 **Active Development**

-This project is intentionally not considered a finished or production-ready application.
+This project is continuously evolving alongside the author's progress in Python, Linux, networking, and cybersecurity.

+The current implementation is not considered a final or production-ready version.
+The project is intentionally developed step by step, and its architecture and functionality will change as new concepts are learned and applied.

-The current implementation represents the author's current understanding of Python networking and security concepts.
-As new concepts are learned, the project will be continuously improved, refactored, and extended.
+As the project develops, existing code will be regularly reviewed, refactored, improved, and extended.

-Future updates may include:

-* Code refactoring and better project architecture
-* Improved connection management
-* More advanced logging
-* Better statistics and traffic analysis
-* Additional security detection mechanisms
-* Improved error handling
-* Better concurrency management
-* More structured configuration
-* Additional networking and security features

-The goal is for this project to evolve together with the author's technical knowledge.

-> The more concepts I learn, the more this project will grow, change, and improve.
+> The more I learn, the more this project will evolve.

 ---

 ## Overview

-Network Connection Monitor is an educational TCP monitoring application written in Python.
+Network Connection Monitor is an educational TCP connection monitoring application written in Python.

 The project started as a simple TCP server and gradually evolved into a connection monitoring system capable of tracking clients, recording connection information, calculating statistics, detecting repeated connections from the same IP address, and handling multiple clients using threading.

 The project is intentionally developed incrementally rather than being designed as a complete system from the beginning.

+Each new feature is introduced to apply concepts learned during the development process and to improve the overall understanding of Python networking and security.

 ---